Welcome to today's edition of the Rush 24-7 podcast.

 Now we'll go to domestic analysis of all this.

-Just a couple of more sound bites.
+Just a couple of more soundbites.

 Can somebody tell me where radical capitalism is practiced?

-Is anybody know where there is radical capitalism happening?
+Does anybody know where there is radical capitalism happening?

-Don't he leave the poor aside?
+What he leaves the poor aside.

-Not happy, what at all.
+Not happy at all.

 He was on special report last night, the All-Star panel.